Howard Gordon: Awake

 In 2011, Gordon signed on to NBC's new Kyle Killen fantasy pilot Awake as an executive producer.
 When NBC picked the project up to series status, Gordon added writer and showrunner to his occupational duties on the show.
 The series only ran from March 1 to May 24, 2012, before it was cancelled.

 Second Chance

 In 2015, Gordon was executive producer on the horror-drama series Second Chance for Fox Television Network.
 The pilot for Second Chance is based on a script written by Rand Ravich, who also worked as an executive producer on the series.

 Accused

 In May 2021, Fox ordered an American adaptation of Accused, the International Emmy-winning British series and it was announced that Gordon would act as executive producer and show-runner.
 It will be co-produced between Sony Pictures Television, All3Media America and Fox Entertainment and scheduled to premiere in the 2022–23 television season.
 Alex Gansa and David Shore will serve as co-executive producers.
-It is slated to premiere on January 22, 2023.
+It premiered on January 22, 2023.